 This article was written by a guest author.

-As a version control system, Git is delivered within Unix style command line methods, and these commands ultimately create the backbone of Git’s software.
-MacOS & Linux Operating Systems have a built-in terminal shell that supports Unix-based command line features whereas Microsoft Windows Operating System command line prompt is not a Unix-based terminal.
+As a version control system, Git was originally delivered within Unix style command line methods.
+MacOS & Linux Operating Systems have a built-in terminal shell that supports Unix-based command line features whereas Microsoft Windows’ Operating System command line prompt is not a Unix-based terminal.

 These applications provide visual functionalities to the end-user which makes using Git easier.
 Even some of them, like GitKraken Client, provide drag-and-drop functionalities for common Git commands, so end-users don’t need to know every single command for managing their code base.
 This makes life easier for beginners at the very first stages of Git usage.

-“@GitKraken is one of the best graphical tools to keep track of your code.
+“@GitKraken Client is one of the best graphical tools to keep track of your code.
 I used just Bash before.
-GitKraken simplified my life a lot!” – @elenaManele
+GitKraken Client simplified my life a lot!” – @elenaManele

 Introduction to Git Bash